uaraven/qotd-img/README.md

 This application is not an example of how to write proper Python programs, it was coded just for fun in couple of hours, so judge accordingly.

-Send your comments to ovoronin<at>gmail-dot-com
+Send your comments to ovoronin-at-gmail-dot-com